terenceang/sdisk2esp/README.md

 # SDISK2 ESP

 An Apple 2 floppy Emulator using ESP32.
-This is a project to update the original SDISK2 project by Koichi Nishida (2013).
+This an update the original SDISK2 project by Koichi Nishida (2013).
 It uses it to read the Disk controller signals and return the track data from the disk image.
 A basic UI will be used to select and load an image.